Perpetual Futures Terms of Service

 - If we determine that liquidation and any applicable venue-level loss-absorption mechanism (including any venue insurance fund or similar mechanism) is insufficient to absorb losses, or where required to preserve market integrity or platform solvency, we may implement ADL, as described in the FAQ and Disclosures.

-(b) Priority and methodology.
-The selection of Positions subject to ADL, the priority order, the calculation methodology, and the execution/close-out price or reference used (which may include Mark Price or other methodology) will be determined in accordance with the FAQ and Disclosures and may change from time to time.
+(b) The selection of Positions subject to ADL, the priority order, the calculation methodology, and the execution/close-out price or reference used (which may include Mark Price or other methodology) will be determined in accordance with the FAQ and Disclosures and may change from time to time.

-(c) No notice; no liability.
-ADL may occur automatically and without prior notice.
-You acknowledge that ADL may cause you to lose all or part of a Position, reduce profits, realize losses, or miss market opportunities.
-To the maximum extent permitted by applicable law, we will not be liable for any loss, lost profit, loss of opportunity, or other damages arising from or related to ADL, except to the extent caused by our fraud or wilful misconduct.
+(c) ADL may occur automatically and without prior notice.
+You acknowledge that ADL may cause you to lose all or part of a Position, reduce profits, realise losses, or miss market opportunities.
+Liability in connection with ADL is subject to Section 17 and any non-excludable liability under applicable law.

 - In addition to (or instead of) using venue-level loss-absorption mechanisms or ADL we may take other protective actions as described in these Terms and the FAQ and Disclosures, including restricting trading, changing risk parameters, rejecting orders, closing Positions, or pausing the Perpetual Service, particularly during market disruption or abnormal trading conditions.

-- The application of venue-level loss-absorption mechanisms, ADL, or any other systemic loss tool does not waive, reduce, or eliminate your obligations to us.
-You remain responsible for all losses, fees, Funding Payments, and any Shortfall, in accordance with these Terms (including the sections addressing Shortfall, set-off, and enforcement).
+- The application of venue-level loss-absorption mechanisms, ADL, or any other systemic loss tool does not waive, reduce, or eliminate your responsibility for losses, fees, Funding Payments, or any Shortfall arising from the Perpetual Service.

 12. Negative Balance; Shortfall